miroslavpopovic/it-events/CONTRIBUTING.md

 ### past.md event entry format

-This document is intended for entry of past events that do have links to materials and event videos.
+This document is intended for the entry of past events that do have links to materials and event videos.

     // TODO